If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 5. Streets/Sidewalks Aren’t Plowed

-This is one of the cons of living in Denver that most people probably don’t know about if they aren’t already living here.
+This is one of the cons of living in Denver that most people probably don’t know about unless they already live here.
 The roads and sidewalks are rarely plowed when it snows.

 So, if you’re planning on leaving the city on a day that it snows, you most likely won’t be able to.
-They don’t even plow the highways here, and often they are just shut down completely when the snow is too bad.
+They don’t even plow the highways here, and often they’re shut down completely when the snow is too bad.

 It’s tough to walk anywhere in the snow because the sidewalks are just piled up with tons of white stuff, which is something to keep in mind.